salimakhond/scapeSync_businessApp/README.md

 ## 📖 Project Overview

-This project is a **pixel-perfect, production-ready landing page** with authentication (Register, Verify OTP, Login, Forgot Password, Reset Password).
+ScapeSync is a **pixel-perfect landing page** with authentication (Register, Verify OTP, Login, Forgot Password, Reset Password, etc).
-It was built based on the provided **Figma design** and implemented with full responsiveness, accessibility, and smooth animations.
+It was built based on the provided **Figma design** and implemented with full responsiveness.

 ---